top of page

 Telehealth Video Counselling

-Telehealth counselling involves attending your counselling online via Video communication software (currently TEAMS or WhatsApp).
-June offers telehealth sessions on Tuesday and every second Wednesday or Friday.
+Telehealth counselling involves attending your counselling online via Video communication software (currently WhatsApp).
+June offers telehealth sessions on alternating Tuesdays and Wednesdays. â€‹

 For video counselling/telehealth to be effective: